A Convex Hull Cheapest Insertion Heuristic for the Non-Euclidean TSP: Computational Experiments

-To visualize the effect of DF, the ratio of tour costs obtained using the ACHCI heuristic to that obtained using the NN heuristic is shown in Fig. \ref{Im 5b: Performance-NETSP}.
-It is clear that the ACHCI algorithm largely outperforms the NN heuristic regardless of the DF, indicating that the proposed heuristic is well suited to a variety of non-Euclidean point cloud configurations.
-For the cases with no separators, that is, for DF $=1$, it is seen that the ACHCI cost is always lower than the NN cost.
-For increasing DF, a diminishing trend is observed in the advantage that the ACHCI algorithm provides, which can be attributed to the increasing degree of approximation caused by the MDS when it projects points to Euclidean 2D space.
-On average, the ACHCI tour cost is 11\% lower than that of the NN heuristic, and the distribution of cost reduction ratios is shown in the histogram of Fig. \ref{Im 5c: Res-NETSP}.
+To visualize the effect of DF, the ratio of tour costs obtained using the NN and NI heuristic to that obtained using the ACHCI algorithm is shown in Fig. \ref{H_ratio_DF} for each of the TSPLIB instances studied.
+It is clear that the ACHCI algorithm largely outperforms these competing heuristics, indicating that the proposed heuristic is well suited to a variety of non-Euclidean point cloud configurations.
+For increasing DF, a diminishing trend is observed in the advantage that the ACHCI algorithm provides, which is attributed to the increasing degree of approximation caused by the MDS when projecting points from an increasingly distorted non-Euclidean space to a Euclidean 2D space.
+It is also seen in Fig. \ref{H_ratio_points} that the relative performance of the ACHCI heuristic is largely unaffected by the number of points.
+The ACHCI tour cost was lower than NN and NI heuristic solutions in 88\% and 99\% of the cases studied respectively.

-The computation time taken by the two heuristics are shown in Fig. \ref{time}, indicating a worst-case complexity of $O(n^3)$.
+A worst case complexity of $O(n^3)$ characterizes the ACHCI heuristic, as seen in Fig. \ref{time} where the x axis is the number of points raised to $3$.
 This is attributed to the eigenvalue decomposition involved with MDS and the cheapest insertion criteria used when selecting points while building the tour.
-In comparison, regardless of the number of points, the NN heuristic almost instantaneously provides tours, and in 16 of the studied 334 cases, the NN tour cost is lower than the ACHCI cost.
-Based on the computational budget, it may therefore be worthwhile to compute both the NN and the ACHCI tour and select the tour with lower cost.
+The NI heuristic also uses the cheapest insertion criteria but requires more computation time than the ACHCI heuristic because it is not initiated with the convex hull of points, resulting in an increased number of points for insertion.
+This results in no solution being found within the 60 second time limit for larger problem instances, as seen in Table \ref{ratios_table}.
+Because of the greedy nature of the NN heuristic, tours are produced almost instantaneously regardless of the number of points.